Counselling for Online Infidelity

 When Cyber Relationships Threaten a Real Life Relationship

 With increased access to the internet and more and more time spent online, there is an increased opportunity for internet relationships to become a threat to actual real life relationships, whether the threat is real or imagined.
 Very often, people turn to online activities as a way to relieve boredom or as a way to find social interaction.
 Another form of online entertainment is the exploding area of internet pornography.

 When one person in a relationship becomes excessively involved with spending time on the computer the other person in the relationship can feel left out.
 Problems and conflicts can arise and soon the life of the relationship is in question.
-Couples who are faced with questions and issues of online infidelity often turn to the help of a professional counsellor, psychologist or therapist.
+Couples who are faced with questions and issues of online infidelity often turn to couple and marriage counselling or to an individual therapist for guidance.

 Access to the Internet

 According to the Australian Bureau of Statistics, 68 percent of residents have internet access and this percentage is fast growing.
 Out of the 68 percent of residents, 78 percent of these have access to broadband internet and the Federal Government has recently commenced work on expanding this to ensure that broadband internet will soon be available to the entire population.
 Clearly, the internet has come to stay in most Australian homes.
 Of course the internet does have exceptional value – it is an immense communication network, it can provide easy access to educational information, it is a way for families spread over long distances to remain in contact, and it is a wonderful way to connect socially with people from all over the world.
 (This article is electronically protected - Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)